East Perth Cemeteries sits on Whadjuk Noongar Country in an area known as Martellup, on a sandy hill overlooking Western Australia’s capital city.

-Over the years more than 90 per cent of the grave headstones and markers were lost through decay, neglect or wanton destruction.
-The remaining 800, however, now conserved by the National Trust offer a unique opportunity to explore Perth’s early years.
-The headstones tell stories of bravery, tragedy, illness and accident, of success and suffering.
+The remaining 800 however, now cared for by the National Trust, offer a unique opportunity to tell and explore stories of bravery, tragedy, illness and accident, of success, suffering and loved ones lost.

 Disabled AssistanceDisabled access available